avolitty/avolitty-reader/README.md

 The second argument variable `f` is an `unsigned long int` defined as the number of bytes to skip from the beginning of the file.

-The third argument variable `r` is an `unsigned char *` string defined from the first command line argument value as a full path name to a file.
+The third argument variable `t` is an `unsigned char *` string defined from the first command line argument value as a full path name to a file.

 `AvolittyReaderB()` reads the file and returns chunked data.

-The return value variable `q` is an `unsigned char` defined as the following error statuses.
+The return value variable `s` is an `unsigned char` defined as the following error statuses.

 - `0U` Success.
 - `1U` Error reading file "{file}" at byte {position}.